Now available on U, U&Drama & Channel 4

 Diamante Lil

-Iconic Jersey locations featured in the original Bergerac TV show
+Iconic Jersey locations featured in the Bergerac TV show

-Jersey’s stunning beaches, quaint fishing harbours, dramatic headlands and bustling town were all used as locations for the original Bergerac.
-Time will tell which locations feature in the new series.
-For now, here’s a recap of some of the stunning spots featured in the 1980s show.
+Jersey’s stunning beaches, quaint fishing harbours, dramatic headlands and bustling town were all used as locations in both the original and reimagined Bergerac series.
+Here’s a recap of some of the stunning spots featured in the show.

 St. Helier

-St. Helier, the bustling capital of the island, featured prominently in the series.
-Many scenes were shot around the harbour offering viewers picturesque views of the marina and the town’s historic architecture.
+St. Helier, the bustling capital of the island, features in both the old and new series.
+Many scenes in the 1980s series were shot around the harbour offering viewers picturesque views of the marina and the town’s historic architecture.
+In the new series, some dramatic scenes unfold in the Royal Square.

 Mont Orgueil Castle